Buy Now, Pay Later (BNPL) Scheme Guide in India

 Are you confused about how the BNPL scheme works or how you can utilize it?
 Here is how Buy Now Pay Later works.

 Shoppers purchase items from participating merchants or retailers.
-They select BNPL at the payment gateway and agree to the BNPL service provider’s terms and conditions.
-Such as a 25% down payment and the remainder of the balance owing in a sequence of interest-free installments by a specified date.
+They select BNPL at the checkout stage — typically through the payment interface (see what is a payment gateway) — and agree to the BNPL service provider’s terms and conditions, such as a 25% down payment and the remainder of the balance owing in a sequence of interest-free installments by a specified date.
 Most BNPL payments today are made automatically via UPI, debit cards, or bank accounts, often routed through payment aggregators, with legacy options like cheque becoming rare.

 Bear in mind that the merchant or retailer receives the funds immediately or the very next day.
 Customers can pay the entire balance in low to no interest installments.